samandalib/portfolio/PROJECT_SETUP.md

 ## Core Architectural & Design Decisions (Impacting Future Development)

 - **Font Policy:**
-  - Only two user-provided fonts are used sitewide: Bodoni Moda (headings) and Manrope (body/small text).
+  - Only two user-provided fonts are used sitewide: Bodoni Moda (headings) and Manrope (body/small text) by default.
 All typography must use these via Tailwind utilities and CSS variables for easy global changes.
+  - If you add or change fonts in `defaultFonts` or `fontPresets` in `public/GlobalSettings.ts`, the automation will import and make them available for use throughout the project.

 - **Color & Theming:**
   - Strict light/dark mode support using Tailwind's `darkMode: 'class'` and CSS variables for background, foreground, and accent colors.
 All color changes are managed globally for consistency.